-We work with bronze foundries in Asia who we know and trust.
+We work with bronze foundries both in the UK and Asia who we know and trust.
 Our relationship with them spans 25 years.
 They understand the quality and service we desire.

 Here’s a very quick synopsis of how each bronze statue is made using the lost wax process.
 It can take about 4 weeks to create a large statue.

 - First of all a clay model of the animal/fountain is sculpted.

 - A silicone rubber and plaster mould is then made of the clay model.

 - The silicone rubber mould is used to cast a hollow wax copy of the sculpture.
 This is done by coating the mould with a thin layer of wax normally 3 to 4mm in thickness.